florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_visual/attributes.rst

 =========================================
 PT file visualization function attributes
 =========================================
-Other than the key settings like the PT config file path and where you want to save the HTML, you can tweak several other options to adjust how the final plot looks.
+Other than the mandatory settings like the PT config file path and where you want to save the HTML, you can tweak several other options to adjust how the final plot looks.

 Sorting
 =======
-This attributes serve as the switch of the sorting mechanism, set to `True` as default to enable sorting.
+This attributes is used to activate the sorting mechanism, set to `True` as default to enable sorting.
 To disable,
 use:

 .. code:: python